jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 #### RAIDZ2 with 4 drives
 With 4 drives, we get a stripe 4 drives wide.
 Each stripe has two 4k data sectors and two 4k parity sectors.
-For a volblock of 16k, we need two stripe (16k/8k = 2).
+For a volblock of 16k, we need two stripes (16k/8k = 2).
 That gets us to 32k in total to store 16k.
 32k is 8 sectors and that can't be divided by 3 so there is padding needed.
 We need another padding sector to get to 9 sectors total.